Invite friends and family to read the obituary and add memories.

 Please select what you would like included for printing:

-Charles Clayborne Smith, born on January 26, 1933, in Louisville, Kentucky to the late Ruben and Dorothy Moore Smith passed away peacefully on March 5, 2026, in the same city that he called home for so many years.
+Charles Clayborne Smith, born on January 26, 1933, in Knox County, Kentucky to the late Ruben and Dorothy Moore Smith passed away peacefully on March 5, 2026.

 A proud U.S. Army veteran, Charles served during the Korean War, a chapter of his life that he would later immortalize in his book entitled "The Stragglers," where he shared his personal experiences and reflections from that pivotal time in history.
 After his military service, he retired from General Electric Appliance Park, contributing to the company and its community.